netzob/netzob/netzob/doc/documentation/source/tutorials/modeling_protocol.rst

     >>> s.specialize()
     '6H\xf9\x84\xc4:6H\xf9\x84\xc4'

-  More details and examples of Value relationships can be found in its API doc :class:`netzob.Common.Models.Vocabulary.Domain.Variables.Leafs.Size`.
+  More details and examples of Value relationships can be found in its API doc :class:`Size <netzob.Common.Models.Vocabulary.Domain.Variables.Leafs.Size>`.

 * An *InternetChecksum Variable* describes a data whose value is the IP checksum of one or more other fields.